skalogerakis/CS567/Phase2/README.md

 proved to be the instance that made our ontology inconsistent after examining the code and so it is commented out.
-If commented back in, that will change the result of question 2.1, as the consistent will be inconsistent and the result value will be "Yes" (now the answer is "No")
+If commented back in, that will change the result of question 2.1, as the consistent will be inconsistent and the result value will be "No" (now the answer is "Yes")

 Regarding the bonus and the term file provided many different scenarios were attempted however, the output .owl file was more or less the same.
 Also the STAR method that was chosen was advised from the instructor as the most suitable to experiment on.